-Israel ‘hit squad’ kills three in West Bank hospital operation
+Israeli forces kill three Palestinians in West Bank hospital raid

-Israeli forces have shot dead three Palestinians inside a hospital in the city of Jenin in the occupied West Bank.
+Israeli forces disguised as medical staff and civilians have shot dead three Palestinians inside a hospital in the city of Jenin in the occupied West Bank.

-The killings were carried out by undercover operatives while the men were sleeping at the Ibn Sina Hospital, according to statements issued by the Palestinian Ministry of Health and the Israeli army on Tuesday.
+The killings were carried out by undercover operatives while the men were sleeping at Ibn Sina Hospital, according to statements issued by the Palestinian Ministry of Health and the Israeli army on Tuesday.

 Keep readinglist of 3 items